atomictag/incremental-bars/README.md

 `require('incremental-bars')` returns a regular Handlebars object that you can use as normal to (pre)compile templates.
 You specify a transpiler mode other than the standard `'html'` by passing a `transpilerOptions` hash to `compile` or `precompile` as described in the next sections.

+Head over to the [examples](https://github.com/atomictag/incremental-bars/tree/master/examples) to get an idea of what the library does.

 Usage
 -----